 Thrifty Kitchen teaches basic cookery skills to adults who want to learn, with no fancy equipment or expensive ingredients required.
-The sessions are led by our Nutritionist Steffi Afifi and a team of volunteers.
+It’s also a great opportunity to eat and social together.
+The sessions are led by an experienced team of cooking and nutrition volunteers.

 We believe everyone can learn new skills with the right help, and we welcome everyone to get involved with cooking, no matter what their experience.

-The project utilizes food from FareShare, which consists primarily of food that would ordinarily go to waste.
-These weekly cook-and-eat sessions, people learn to combine low-cost store-cupboard ingredients to make healthy, well-rounded meals for themselves and their families.
+The project utilizes food that would otherwise be wasted and sent to landfill and seasonal fresh fruit and vegetables.
+The majority of our food comes from FareShare, Morrisons, Lidl and Co-Op.
+These weekly cook-and-eat sessions, enable people learn to combine low-cost store-cupboard ingredients to make healthy, well-rounded meals for themselves and their families.
 Sessions are attended by an intergenerational, international multi-skilled cross-section of the Preston community.

 - Kids in the Kitchen sessions are run during school holidays.